Creating a Special Children’s Day

 6. Sense of satisfaction and helping the needy

 Taking your child for a surprise visit to a school of specially-abled children on this Children’s day will show them that not everyone in this world has all the privileges that your kids have.
 It gives them a feeling of being lucky, and humility will set-in.
 Besides, it will allow them to see the struggles specially-abled children are going through, even for their basic necessities.
-This, in turn, will give them a sense of humility and will trigger a sense of giving, donating, helping the needy, and, most importantly learn to be satisfied with whatever they have.
+This, in turn, will give them a sense of humility and will trigger a sense of giving, donating, helping the needy, and, most importantly, learning to be satisfied with whatever they have.

 You can even take a few goodies to distribute among the children to make their Children’s Day a special one too!